Latonya6/docs/content/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging.md

 {% data reusables.actions.enterprise-github-hosted-runners %}

-These extra logs are enabled by setting secrets{% ifversion actions-configuration-variables %} or variables{% endif %} in the repository containing the workflow, so the same permissions requirements will apply:
+These extra logs are enabled by setting secrets{% ifversion actions-configuration-variables %} or variables{% end if %} in the repository containing the workflow, so the same permissions requirements will apply:

 - {% data reusables.actions.permissions-statement-secrets-variables-repository %}
 - {% data reusables.actions.permissions-statement-secrets-environment %}